romxz/romxz.github.io/README.md

 http://www.tutorialspoint.com/nodejs/ - various tutorials to allow one to learn about node.js.
 I prefer to use this website as a reference rather than a learning tool.

-https://www.coursera.org/learn/server-side-development - an online course about server-side web development using node.js
+https://www.coursera.org/learn/server-side-development - an online course about server-side web development using node.js.

+https://github.com/tigoe/NodeExamples - various projects involving node.js for visual learners that learn better from looking at code.
+I derived from the Serial-to-Browser project in developing the code in this project.

 ####Arduino